epifab/epifab.github.io/_posts/2019-01-29-scala-type-classes-and-implicits.markdown

 ---
 layout: post
 title: Scala, Type classes and Implicits
+subtitle: What is all this about and why should I care?
 date: 2019-01-29 00:00:00 +0000
 tags: [Computer Science, Scala, Type Class, Implcits]
 ---

-What is all this and why should I care??
+What is all this about and why should I care?

 ## Introduction